tejasph/antidep_pred_replication/README.md

 2. Place your .csv files with the X and y matrices you want to run (or ours as downloaded) into the data directory above
 3. Run the machine learning with [run_results](./code/run_results.py) script.
 This script calls [run_result](./code/run_results.py), assuming the filename of the dataset csv's will be passed along, minus the '.csv' ending.

+## Running Regression Aspect of the Project
+1. Prepare the data beforehand using `python code/split_data.py`